Bakassi conflict: BNL campaign (2021–present)

 On 1 October 2024, gunmen abducted 2 people in the sub-prefect of Idabato and took off towards Nigerian territory, reportedly on flying boats.
 Later that month, Bernard Okalia Bilai, governor of Cameroon's Southwest Region, ordered a temporary trade ban due to the abduction of local officials.
 This caused severe economic interruptions in the area.
 In March 2025 one of the abducted, Idabato's Divisional Officer, was released.

+In March 2025, Biafra Militants killed 5 Cameroonian Soldiers around 6:00 am on Thursday, the group launched explosives, hitting their targets and neutralizing two warships.

 In May 2025, the little-known "Liberation Army of the Niger Delta and Bakassi" (L.A.N.D. & B) cooperated with MEND during repeated attacks on the main oil supply line in Nigeria's Bayelsa State.
+Furthermore in November 26 suspected Black Marine forces attacked Cameroonian Headquarters in Abana, killing 11 Cameroonian forces however no group has claimed responsibility for the attack.